tamiu-ecastillo/Unit-Conversion/README.md

 **Code layout and style**

-o Use whitespace appropriately to maximize readability
+~ Use whitespace appropriately to maximize readability

   -> Spaces, tabs, newlines

-o Good visual layout accurately and consistently represents the logical structure of a program
+~ Good visual layout accurately and consistently represents the logical structure of a program

-o Group related code together into blocks, like paragraphs in an essay
+~ Group related code together into blocks, like paragraphs in an essay

   -> Put a blank line between blocks

-o No more than 80 characters per line
+~ No more than 80 characters per line

   -> Indent continuation lines